PostHog/posthog.com/contents/handbook/people/rampup/product-manager.md

 ### Quarter 1
 **Outcome**: Hit your goals and set the strategy for the next quarter
-* Pull out the stops to get your team across the line with their previous
+* Pull out the stops to get your team across the line with their existing goals
 * Work with leadership and your team to define ambitious goals for next quarter
 * Use data and customer context to rationalize priorities